Visiting Disney World in June | Magic in the Planning

 • Frontierland Shootin’ Arcade is permanently closed.

-• Liberty Square Riverboat and Tom Sawyer Island will be closing permanently at some point in 2025.
+• Liberty Square Riverboat and Tom Sawyer Island are permanently closed.

 EPCOT